robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/19 - Maintaining and Securing Mobile Devices.md

 - We synchronize our devices to a desktop, automobile, or cloud.
 - Android devices sync with Google Drive; iOS devices sync with iCloud.
 - iOS devices can sync using USB or W-Fi only.
-- We can sync bookmarks, browser history, location data, eBooks, Social media data, applications, and more.
+- We can sync bookmarks, browser history, location data, eBooks, social media data, applications, and more.

 ## Mobile Device Security
 - Screen locks prevent others from accessing your phone.
 It includes options like facial recognition, PIN codes, fingerprints, patterns, or swipes.